Wondering if Lutheran Churches Have Priests? Get the Facts

 WorkSunday services are emphasized, but Wednesday and Sunday evening services aren’t uncommon; communion is offered routinely, but how often varies by tradition and churchSunday services are emphasized, but a daily Mass with the Eucharist is offered

-SermonOften between 30-60 minutes depending on the preacher and the church; sermons are often seen as the centerpiece of the serviceSermons or homilies are often less than 30 minutes; the Eucharist is the centerpiece of the service
+ConfessionOften between 30-60 minutes, depending on the preacher and the church, sermons are often seen as the centerpiece of the service.Formal and frequent

 AuthorityEcclesiastical oversight; doesn’t share in the authority of Christ in the life of believersEcclesiastical oversight; shares in the authority of Christ in the life of believers

-What did Martin Luther believe about priests?
+What did Martin Luther Believe About Priests?

-Luther identified many abuses in the Catholic church in the 16th century, especially in the priesthood.
-His teaching and writing are filled with comments and criticisms about the excess, corruption, and sin he observed in the office.
-The prideful, worldly, selfish men in the priesthood disturbed Luther greatly.
+Luther identified many cases of abuse in the Catholic church in the 16th century, especially in the priesthood.
+His teaching and writing include comments and criticisms about the excess, corruption, and sin he observed in the office.
 (Also see Do Lutherans Drink Alcohol?)

+The prideful, worldly, selfish men in the priesthood disturbed Luther greatly.
 In response, he sought to recover the doctrine of the priesthood of all believers.
-One church historian describes Luther’s convictions this way,

-“Luther needed to retrieve the doctrine of the priesthood of all believers because, from the third century onwards, a gulf had opened between ordained and lay people, until it reached something of a chasm in the sixteenth century.
-This gap between the spiritual world and temporal world de-sanctified the earthly realm and created a chasm between the two, exalting the spiritual world over the temporal world.”
-[3]
+One church historian describes Luther’s convictions this way, “Luther needed to retrieve the doctrine of the priesthood of all believers because, from the third century onwards, a gulf had opened between ordained and lay people, until it reached something of a chasm in the sixteenth century.”

 Luther rejected the division between clergy and laity that the Catholic church taught.
 He believed the doctrine was a tool for clergy to live how they wanted to the detriment of congregants.
-Luther wrote,

-Clergy are also supposed to serve people according to Scripture’s teachings, not church tradition.
 Administering baptism and communion are central to clergy responsibilities, according to Luther.
 (Also see Here Is the Lutheran View on Marriage and Clergy?)

 References: